Google’s desire for the internet to have authentic, relevant content that’s easy to find and consume makes my heart happy.

 As Google states in their starter guide, “Organic or word-of-mouth buzz is what helps build your site’s reputation with both users and Google, and it rarely comes without quality content.”

-The best way to accomplish this is to be regularly publishing relevant content to your site, most commonly done via a blog.
+The best way to have a high-ranking site is to be regularly publishing relevant content to your site, most commonly done via a blog.

 Once all of the above is completed, you’ll then want to keep your focus on: